HarshanaPrabhath/HarshanaPrabhath/README.md

 </div>

 ### 🚀 About Me
-I am an enthusiastic *BICT* undergraduate at *University of Ruhuna* with a strong passion for developing applications across different platforms.
-Whether it’s crafting *mobile apps, designing **web applications, or creating powerful **desktop solutions*, I’m always learning and experimenting to build things that matter.
+I am an enthusiastic BICT undergraduate at University of Ruhuna, passionate about developing applications across different platforms.
+Whether it’s designing web applications or creating powerful desktop solutions, I’m always learning and experimenting to build things that matter.

 ---